 - the \$2 million grant is an asset the school acquired for consideration that is significantly less than the fair value of the grant to further the objectives of the school.
-Accordingly, the grant is within the scope of AASB 10XX; and - it controls a financial asset (\$2 million) within the scope of AASB 9.
+Accordingly, the grant is within the scope of AASB 1058; and - it controls a financial asset (\$2 million) within the scope of AASB 9.

-School A determines its agreement with the State Government is a transfer of a financial asset to enable it to construct a non-financial asset to be controlled by the school that meets the criteria in paragraph 15 of AASB 10XX.
+School A determines its agreement with the State Government is a transfer of a financial asset to enable it to construct a recognisable non-financial asset to be controlled by the school that meets the criteria in paragraph 15 of AASB 1058.
 That is, the agreement:

-- requires the transfer of a financial asset to enable the school to acquire or construct a non-financial asset, the ELC, to the identified specification; - does not involve a transfer of the non-financial asset to or on behalf of the State government; and - is enforceable, as it requires the school to refund the grant received to the State Government if the money is not used as specified in the agreement (ie non-construction of the ELC, unspent funds or EL programs cease to be provided within ten years).
+- requires the transfer of a financial asset to enable the school to acquire or construct a non-financial asset, the ELC, to the identified specification; - relates to a non-financial asset (the ELC) that the school will be able to recognise as an asset under another Standard (AASB 116); - does not involve a transfer of the non-financial asset to or on behalf of the State Government; and - is enforceable, as it requires the school to refund the grant received to the State Government if the money is not used as specified in the agreement (eg non-construction of the ELC, unspent funds or EL programs cease to be provided within ten years).